Stanford-ILIAD/APReL/README.rst

 Running the above code should print an estimate for the weights.
 Since we have not provided any data yet, this estimate is not meaningful.
 We need to query the user to elicit their preferences.
-For this, we will first start a dummy query.
+For this, we will first initialize a dummy query.
 The query optimizer will then optimize a query of the same kind.
 For example, let's create a dummy preference query (*do you prefer trajectory A or B?* kind of query) with the first two trajectories in the trajectory set:

 .. code-block:: python